Pressure washing can be a perfect business for those who have some extra cash laying around and are willing to work in the sun.

 If you want to quit your day job and become an entrepreneur full-time, starting a pressure washing business is a great option.

 In this post, I’ll explain the steps and details of starting and growing a successful pressure washing business.
 You’ll learn the basic equipment needed to get started, how to craft a marketing plan to attract new clients, and learn how much money you can make pressure washing.
 Let’s dig in.

 Pressure washing is pretty easy to understand.
 The pressure added to water is powerful enough to clean any surface free of debris.
 But be careful!
-Because of the high pressure, you can damage some surfaces and foliage.
+Because of the high pressure, you can damage some surfaces, foliage, and even yourself!